c6digital/en-extensions/README.md

 By default, the fields visible in the section are validated when clicking the button, before changing to the destination section but validation can be skipped, using a button with attribute:

 - `no-validate`

+### ENX Read More Mobile

+This component allows you to create a read more/less section for mobile devices.
+It is automatically initialised on any page with an element with the class `enx-read-more-mobile`.
+Add this class to any text block to make it collapse on mobile devices.

+You can further control how many child elements remain visible by adding a number to the class name.
+For example, `enx-read-more-mobile[1]` will keep 1 child element visible on mobile with the rest collapsed behind the "Read more" button.

+The default number of visible child elements is 2.